edisonzsq/medication-delivery/README.md

 ## Introduction

 This is my individual project for the SkillsUnion/NTU Software Developer Immersive course.
 I created a medication delivery order system.
-I created my own db.json file and API using jsonplaceholder.typicode.com.
+I created my own db.json file and API data using jsonplaceholder.typicode.com.

 ## Built with